shadabshaukat/oci_streaming_sensor_data/README.md

 The consumer script will continuously read messages from the OCI Stream and print the message offset, key, and value (sensor data) to the screen.

-# Sensor Data Streaming from OCI - Consume Stream --> Write to ATP
+# Sensor Data Streaming from OCI - Consume --> Write to ATP

 This will read from the OCI Stream and write to a table in Oracle Autonomous Transaction Processing (ATP) Database for doing Time-series analysis